sudmankhan/Bullet-Hell/README.md

 5/24/22
 (Morning) Andrew - Wrote control methods for Player.
 In testing process.
 Mouse movement moves fine, wasd movement currently not working.
 Switching between modes is also not working.
 Will fix bugs later.

+5/24/22
+Sudman - Fixed keyboard control methods for Player.
+Wrote the constructor for the bullet class and wrote the shoot method for bullets and made it so that players can now shoot bullets in a straight line.
+Made it so that players cannot go past the borders of the game window.
+Finally, changed the background color to black and the bullet color to yellow.
+Will probably change later with updated graphics.